Bureaucracy - Procedure, Scale, and the Limits of Flexibility

 The Machinery

 Contemporary bureaucracy operates across several overlapping layers.
-Governments manage civil services responsible for revenue collection, welfare, immigration, and public safety.
+Governments manage civil services responsible for tax collection, welfare, immigration, and public safety.
 Corporations maintain their own internal bureaucracies covering compliance, legal affairs, procurement, and human resources.
 International bodies add procedural coordination across jurisdictions.
 In most developed economies, a substantial portion of organised activity - public and private - is consumed by the administration of itself.

 What makes these systems bureaucratic is the primacy of formal rules over individual judgment.
 Decisions are documented.
 Roles are specialised.
 Authority flows through defined channels.